 But don’t lose your spirit.
 If you need extra holiday cash, a holiday loan can help you enjoy the season and still keep your budget intact.
 Here are some details:

 So, what exactly is a holiday loan?

 A holiday loan is essentially a personal loan used for holiday expenses.
 Offered by most lenders, banks and credit unions, these loans are intended to help cover holiday costs but could also be used for other personal expenses.
+To be a smart borrower, it’s important to understand the options available.
 Some loans are unsecured, which means you don’t need to use collateral, while others are secured and require collateral such as a vehicle.
 The size of your loan, as well as your interest rate, can depend on many factors including your credit score and income.

 What can a holiday loan be used for?

 If you need it for the holidays, your loan can help cover the costs.
 Typical uses include: